planttheidea/fast-equals/README.md

 - `shallow-equal-fuzzy` does not strictly compare object type or regexp values, nor `SameValueZero` equality for dates
 - `underscore.isEqual` does not support `SameValueZero` equality for primitives or dates

-All of these have the potential of inflating the respective library's numbers in comparison to `fast-equals`, but it was the closest apples-to-apples comparison I could create of a reasonable sample size. `Map`s, `Promise`s, and `Set`s were excluded from the benchmark entirely because no library other than `deep-eql` fully supported their comparison.
-The same logic applies to `react` elements (which can be circular objects), but simple elements are non-circular objects so I kept the `react` comparison very basic to allow it to be included.
+All of these have the potential of inflating the respective library's numbers in comparison to `fast-equals`, but it was the closest apples-to-apples comparison I could create of a reasonable sample size.
+It should be noted that `react` elements can be circular objects, however simple elements are not; I kept the `react` comparison very basic to allow it to be included.

 ## Development